Mixed-member proportional representation: Splitting parties

 This sort of strategy for a coalition of parties to capture a larger share of list seats may be adopted formally as a strategy.
 By way of example, in Albania's 2005 parliamentary election, the two main parties did not expect to win any list seats, so they encouraged voters to use their list votes for allied minor parties.
 This tactic distorted the working of the model to the point that the parties that won list seats were almost always different from the parties that won constituency seats.
 Only one constituency member was elected from parties that won list seats.
 The election was condemned by the Organization for Security and Co-operation in Europe which said it failed to comply with international standards because of "serious irregularities", intimidation, vote-buying and "violence committed by extremists on both sides."
 Rather than increasing the number of list seats or "overhang" seats, Albania subsequently decided to change to a pure-list system.

 In an abusive gambit similar to that used in Albania, major parties feeling that they are unlikely to win a large number of list seats because of their advantage at the constituency level might choose to split their party in two, with one subdivision of the party contesting the constituency seats, while the other contests the list seats—assuming this is allowed by electoral law.
 The two linked parties could then co-ordinate their campaign and work together within the legislature, while remaining legally separate entities.
 The result of this approach, if it is used by all parties, would be to transform MMP into a de facto parallel voting mechanism.

-An example of how this could happen manifested itself in the 2007 Lesotho general election.
+An example could be seen in the 2007 Lesotho general election.
 In this case the two leading parties, the Lesotho Congress for Democracy (LCD) and the All Basotho Convention (ABC) used decoy lists, respectively named the National Independent Party and the Lesotho Workers' Party to avoid the compensatory mechanisms of MMP.
 As a result, the LCD and its decoy were able to take 69.1% of the seats with only 51.8% of the vote.
 ABC leader Tom Thabane called the vote "free, but not fair."
 In the 2012 election, the voting system was adjusted to link the local and list seats to limit the decoy lists' effectiveness, resulting in an almost perfectly proportionate election result for the competing parties.